University of Alabama at Birmingham

 CollegeIQ is here to help you find your absolutely ideal school.

-The gender and racial makeup of a college can impact students' esperiences.
-On this page, let's cover the demographics of The University of Alabama at Birmingham.
+The gender and racial makeup of a college can impact students' experiences.
+On this page, let's cover the demographics of University of Alabama at Birmingham.

 Students